Wells Family - Person Sheet

 Had rheumatic fever as a child, weakening her heart.
 A delayed certificate of birth was issued based on affidavits from her mother and brother, a family genealogy and her school record.
 She spelled her name as Luise.

-She was a small frail woman, died of a heart attack at age 55.
+She was a small, frail woman, who died of a heart attack at age 55.

 Marriage30 Sep 1920, Brookville, Saline Co, KS